PM issues call to arms to Tory MPs and says 2024 will see economy ‘bounce back’

 But the Prime Minister said he would still be in No 10 after May because “the things that we are doing are making a difference” and Tory MPs sought to play down reports of dissent following a meeting in Westminster on Wednesday.

-Asked whether he would be in Downing Street following the local elections, he told the BBC: “Yes.
+Asked whether he would be Prime Minister following the local elections, he told the BBC: “Yes.
 Because the things that we’re doing are making a difference, right.

 “And there’ll always be noises off, there’ll always be people focused on what’s happening at Westminster.